Laysan finch

-The Laysan finch (Telespiza cantans) is a species of Hawaiian honeycreeper, that is endemic to the Northwestern Hawaiian Islands.
+The Laysan finch (Telespiza cantans), sometimes referred to by its Hawaiian name, ʻekupuʻu, is a species of Hawaiian honeycreeper, that is endemic to the Northwestern Hawaiian Islands.
 It is one of four remaining finch-billed Hawaiian honeycreepers and is closely related to the smaller Nihoa finch.
 The Laysan finch is named for Laysan, the island to which it was endemic on its discovery.
 It was subsequently introduced to a few other atolls, and its historical range included some of the main islands.

 Description

 The Laysan finch is a large honeycreeper with a heavy bill.
 Overall the male has yellow plumage with a whitish belly and a grey neck.
 The female is duller than the male, with brown streaking.
 It is almost impossible to confuse the Laysan finch with any other bird in the field as it is the only passerine species found on the few islands it lives on.

 Range and behavior

 Range

 On its discovery, the Laysan finch was an endemic resident of the small island of Laysan, along with the Laysan rail (Porzana palmeri), the Laysan honeycreeper (Himatione fraithii), the Laysan duck (Anas laysanensis), and the Laysan millerbird (Acrocephalus familiaris familiaris).
 Populations were introduced to several islands, including Pearl and Hermes Atoll, where the species persists, and Midway Atoll, where it survived until the introduction of rats.
 The fossil record shows that the finch once had a greater range in Hawaiʻi, reaching as far as Oʻahu, and that birds on Laysan represent a relict population.